-Guests at Old Faithful and Mammoth Hot Springs can enjoy free ice skating (including skate rentals!) during the wintertime.
-We recommend going after sundown, when the clear northern skies are lit up by an indescribable blanket of stars.
+Guests at Old Faithful can enjoy free ice skating (including skate rentals!) during the wintertime.
+We recommend going after sundown when the clear northern skies are lit up by an indescribable blanket of stars.

 Yellowstone is home to more than 10,000 thermal features, including half the world’s active geysers.
-When cold winter temperatures meet the heat of Yellowstone’s geysers, mudpots, and hotsprings, the effect is even more dramatic than in the summer months.
-Our favorite places to “geyser gaze” in the wintertime include the Upper Geyser Basin at Old Faithful, Norris Hot Springs (home to the ever-more active Steamboat Geyser), and the Terraces at Mammoth Hot Springs.
+When cold winter temperatures meet the heat of Yellowstone’s geysers, mud pots, and hot springs, the effect is even more dramatic than in the summer months.
+Our favorite places to “geyser gaze” in the wintertime include the Upper Geyser Basin at Old Faithful, Norris Hot Springs (home to Steamboat Geyser), and the Terraces at Mammoth Hot Springs.

-Yellowstone’s Northern Range is the only section of the park open to personal vehicles all year round, so it’s one of the most convenient and cost-effective ways to the see the park in the wintertime.
-Plus, the opportunities for spotting wildlife and viewing jaw-dropping scenery are second-to-none.
-Access this scenic corridor from the North Entrance in Gardiner, Montana, then head northeast at Mammoth Hot Springs for Tower Junction.
-Take the lefthand turn at Tower Junction to enter the famous Lamar Valley – the “Serengeti of North America.”
-Continue on to the park’s Northeast Entrance at Cooke City, Montana, where you can enjoy a warm meal and friendly hospitality in the lodges of this eclectic little mountain town.
+Yellowstone’s Northern Range is open to personal vehicles all year round, so it’s one of the most convenient and cost-effective ways to see the park in the wintertime.
+Plus, the opportunities for spotting wildlife and viewing jaw-dropping scenery abound.
+Access this scenic corridor from the North Entrance in Gardiner, then head northeast at Mammoth Hot Springs for Tower Junction toward the famous Lamar Valley – the “Serengeti of North America.”

 Photo credits: Hot springs soaker courtesy of Eric Ian.
-All others courtesy of Yellowstone NPS.
+All others are courtesy of Yellowstone NPS.